-If you have spent your fair share of time online, you’ve probably heard of or come across the word server.
-And even if you haven’t, you are still using them.
+If you’ve spent your fair share of time online, you’ve probably heard of or come across the word server.
+And even if you haven’t, you’re still using them.

 The thing is: